Weng Cho Chew

 - Presented five invited plenary talks in 2000

 - IEEE AP Chen-To Tai Distinguished Educator Award 2008

-- Incomplete List of Teachers Ranked as Excellent by their students, almost every semester
+- Incomplete List of Teachers Ranked as Excellent by their student

 - UIUC Campus Award fro Excellence in Graduate and Professional Teaching, 2001

 - Campus Wide Professional Teaching, Honorary mention, 2000

 - Visiting and Honorary Professor, The U of Hong Kong, 2013-now

 - Visiting Professor, Nanyang Technology University, Singapore, 2013